From the TIE editors:

 Finally, don’t forget to put a brief bio at the top of your post and supply your Twitter handle, if you have one.

 Note that TIE contributors own their posts forever.
 You can do anything you want with what you contributed, including cross-posting it elsewhere.
 We only ask that you include a reference and link to the original when you do so.
-If you contribute a post that has already appeared elsewhere, we are much less likely to post it in its entirety, if at all.
+If you contribute a post that has already appeared elsewhere (or with substantial content that appears elsewhere), you should tell us.
+While we are much less likely to post unoriginal content in its entirety, if at all, there are exceptions.
+What is certainly bad for our relationship with you is if you don’t tell us, we publish thinking it’s original, and then find out later it is not.